-6.1.4 Alternative Scenario: Faster growth in clean productivity
+6.1.2 Alternative Scenario: Faster growth in clean productivity

-In my first alternative scenario, I compare the "No Green Transition" world to a new benchmark where $Z{\mathcal{C}}$ arrives immediately at the final steady state level in the first period of the transition.
+I now explore how much welfare improves if the domestic production of clean energy happens more rapidly.
+I compare the "No Green Transition" world to a new benchmark where $Z{\mathcal{C}}$ arrives immediately at the final steady state level in the first period of the transition.
 This is a world where the demand for the fossil good falls between 2020 and 2050 so that the economy produces 50% of 2020 levels, non-energy productivity grows along the 2010-2020 trend, and clean technology is instantaneously productive enough to account for 90% of energy inputs.
 I then treat this transition as the alternative benchmark derive the welfare results relative to the "No Green Transition" scenario from the previous section.
-Table 14 compares the regional welfare outcomes from the benchmark (relative to No Green Transition) and the alternative benchmark.
+For the entire economy, this immediate expansion of the clean energy sector reduces the losses from falling fossil fuel demand by 54%.
+Table 13 summarizes the welfare outcomes from the alternative benchmark relative to the "No Green Transition" scenario.
+An instantaneous growth in $Z{\mathcal{C}}$ dampens the welfare losses by significantly more than in the previous exercise, particularly among households in Region B. Faster growth in the clean sector makes the path nearly welfare neutral among the youngest and oldest households in Region B, and welfare enhancing for middle- and late-career households.